librenms/librenms/doc/Extensions/Agent-Setup.md

 To gather data from remote systems you can use LibreNMS in combination with check_mk (included in the scripts directory).

-Make sure that ixnetd is installed on the host you want to run the agent on.
+Make sure that xinetd is installed on the host you want to run the agent on.

 The agent uses TCP-Port 6556, please allow access from the LibreNMS-Host and Poller-Nodes if you're using the Distributed Polling setup.